bennysun1/ds334_final_project/README.md

 2. **Polling Data**: Data from various polling organizations for the 2008 and 2012 Election cycle, which capture public opinion on candidates and issues leading up to the elections.

-4. **Election Result Data**: Official election result data scraped from Wikipedia that describes the count and percentage of votes to a candidate and the electoral votes they are awarded.
+4. **Election Result Data**: Official 2008 and 2012 election result data scraped from Wikipedia that describes the vote counts/percentages and the electoral votes the Democrat and Republican candidates are awarded.

 ## Shiny App

 The Shiny app included in this project offers the following functionality:

 - **Time Series Plot Tab**: Users can visualize time series data of average Democrat and Republican support over a selected date range.
 They can also filter the data by election cycle, date, state, and data source (betting data or polling data).
+The plot includes relevant historical events that occurred during the selected election cycle to provide context for changes in support over time.

 - **Classification Map Tab**: Users can view a map that classifies states based on their predicted winners.
 The map updates based on the selected election cycle and date, highlighting correct, incorrect, and tied predictions.